matthewkris/mibs-formulas/README.md

-# mibs-formulas
+# MIBrew Brewing Formulas
-A collection of beer brewing formulas and calculations used in MIBrew
+A collection of beer brewing formulas and calculations used in [MIBrew](https://www.mibrewsupply.com/recipe).